CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### Spawn nested chunks based on overmap neighbors with "place_nested"

-Place_nested allows for limited conditional spawning of chunks based on the `"id"`s of their overmap neighbors and the joins that were used in placing a mutable overmap special.
+Place_nested allows for conditional spawning of chunks based on the `"id"`s and/or flags of their overmap neighbors, the joins that were used in placing a mutable overmap special or the maps' predecessors.
 This is useful for creating smoother transitions between biome types or to dynamically create walls at the edges of a mutable structure.

 | Field              | Description
 | ---                | ---